NCSE Regulation of Lobbying Act 2015

 Working Groups operating under the Transparency Code

-The Lobbying Act also requires the publication of information relating to any Working Groups that are operating under the Transparency Code.
-Such groups, known as “relevant bodies” qualify for exempted communications from the Lobbying Act and must conduct their activities in line with the criteria set out in the Transparency Code.
-A suite of information relating to the work of the group must be published on the agency’s website.
+These working groups, known as “relevant bodies”, qualify for exempted communications from the Lobbying Act and must carry out their activities in line with the criteria set out in the Transparency Code.

 The NCSE currently has no Working Groups in operation.